 In the history of human origins (anthropogenesis)^a, human adaptation and environmental determination have played a major role.

-Approximately 6 million years ago, due to climatic and environmental changes in Africa, Homo habilis exchanged a forest habitat for savanna.
-Approximately 2 million years ago, Homo erectus developed from this animal.
-In turn, different human-like animals developed from this creature and later became extinct.
-Fifty thousand years ago only two of these species remained, the Neandertalers and Homo sapiens sapiens.
-The Neandertalers became extinct at this time, leaving Homo sapiens sapiens as the sole survivor.
-For approximately 1 million years, this species' use of tools has served as a criterium to demarcate humanity: the capacity to oversee a series of acts of which only the first (e.g. the making of tools) can be carried out immediately.
+Different human-like animals such as australopithicus developed and later became extinct.
+Approximately 2 million years ago, due to climatic and environmental changes in Africa, homo habilis with larger brains than its predecessors exchanged a forest habitat for savanna starting to eat meat.274 This species' apparent use of tools has often served as a criterium to demarcate humanity: the capacity to oversee a series of acts of which only the first (e.g. the making of tools) can be carried out immediately.275 The use of language or fire as tools both suppose such an ability.
+Subsequently, homo erectus developed with many variants.
+Thirty thousand years ago only two species remained, homo neandertaliensis and homo sapiens.
+The neandertalers existed at least 500 000 years, but became extinct, leaving homo sapiens with a common ancestor in Africa approximately 150 000 years ago as the sole human survivor.

-Arboral adaptations?
+Arboral pre-adaptations?

-The origins of the human race, preceding Homo habilis, has produced a large number of ergonomically interesting 'aboreal pre-adaptations' (adaptations to the former forest environment), such as the ability to grasp with the hands, stereoscopic vision, upright posture, the production of a limited number of offspring at each pregnancy, a lengthy up-bringing of the offspring, etc.52 The tropical rain forest is then by no means as frightening as is it is made out to be.
+The origin of the human race, preceding homo habilis, should have produced a number of ergonomically interesting 'aboreal pre-adaptations' (adaptations to the former forest environment), such as the ability to grasp with the hands, stereoscopic vision, upright posture, the production of a limited number of offspring at each pregnancy, a lengthy up-bringing of the offspring, etc.276 The tropical rain forest is then by no means as frightening as is it is made out to be.
 It is a fantastic experience to cut a path for oneself through this twilit environment: it feels as though one is returning home after 6 million years.
 All the senses are stimulated in a changing, yet balanced, way.
 One can seldom see further than 100 metres ahead and is constantly obliged to focus the eyes on objects both nearby and further away.
 Moreover, it is an environment similar to a Gothic cathedral: full of vertical light-seeking pilasters, in which, occasionally, the sun festively forces its way to the bottom.
-This demands continuous attentiveness, but, on the other hand, the senses seldom become overloaded.53
+This demands continuous attentiveness, but, on the other hand, the senses seldom become overloaded.277